 I have broken it down for you above, but don’t let the detail escape you.

-With this all said, please be mindful that there is no substitute for talking with a seasoned life insurance professional who works with seniors regularly.
+With this all said, please be mindful that there is no substitute for talking with a seasoned life insurance broker who works with seniors regularly.

-I would encourage you to consider guaranteed universal life insurance for seniors or “old reliable,” whole life insurance to be at the core of your estate planning or final expense needs.
-Whole life insurance is by far the easiest to apply and qualify for and fits the bill for the vast majority of people who call us everyday.
+While whole life insurance is by far the easiest to apply and qualify for and fits the bill for the vast majority of people who call us everyday, some seniors have different needs with their life insurance.

 A clear discussion with a professional… including a needs analysis would be beneficial.
 Make sure you have somebody that has been at this a long time and is focused on what your best options really are.